MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 Firmware [HERE](https://github.com/MaslowCNC/Firmware/releases/)

-Check out the MaslowCommunityGarden.org website where users are posting, and sharing their amazing work [HERE](http://maslowcommunitygarden.org/index.html).
+Check out the MaslowCommunityGarden.org website where users are posting, and sharing their amazing work for free [HERE](http://maslowcommunitygarden.org/index.html).
 Just click on any project you like and download the files to reproduce their work.

 We wish to extend a huge "THANK YOU" to the Maslow community members, for being generous enough to share their amazing work and be a constant support for new users.